Date and time notation in Canada: French

 The first day of the month is written with an ordinal indicator: le 1^{er} juillet 2017.

-The article le is required in prose except when including the day of the week in a date.
+The article le is required in prose, except when including the day of the week in a date.
 When writing a date for administrative purposes (such as to date a document), one can write the date with or without the article.

 All-numeric dates

 The Government of Canada recommends that all-numeric dates in both English and French use the YYYY-MM-DD format codified in ISO 8601.
 The Standards Council of Canada also specifies this as the country's date format.

-The YYYY-MM-DD format is the only method of writing a numeric date in Canada that allows unambiguous interpretation, and the only officially recommended format.
+The YYYY-MM-DD format is the only officially recommended method of writing a numeric date in Canada.
 The presence of the DD/MM/YY (most of the world) and MM/DD/YY (American) formats often results in misinterpretation.
 Using these systems, the date 7 January 2016 could be written as either 07/01/16 or 01/07/16, which readers can also interpret as 1 July 2016 (or 1 July 1916); conversely, 2016-01-07 cannot be interpreted as another date.

 In spite of its official status and broad usage, there is no binding legislation requiring the use of the YYYY-MM-DD format, and other date formats continue to appear in many contexts.
 For example, Payments Canada prefers ISO 8601, but allows cheques to be printed using any date format.
 Even some government forms, such as commercial cargo manifests, offer a blank line with no guidance.
 To remedy this, Daryl Kramp tabled a private member's bill directing courts on the interpretation of numeric dates by amending the Canada Evidence Act in 2011, which would effectively outlaw all numeric date formats other than YYYY-MM-DD.
 Todd Doherty revived this bill in 2015, but it did not progress beyond first reading before the end of the 42nd Canadian Parliament.

 Federal regulations for shelf life dates on perishable goods mandate a year/month/day format, but allow the month to be written in full, in both official languages, or with a set of standardized two-letter bilingual codes, such as 2016 JA 07 or 16 JA 07.
 The year is required only if the date is beyond the current year, and can be written with two or four digits.
 These codes are occasionally found in other contexts, alongside other abbreviations specific to English or French.